-Affirmations can take a variety of different forms - there are health, wealth, self-esteem, gratitude and even weight loss affirmations.
+Affirmations can take a variety of different forms – there are affirmations on health, wealth, self-esteem, gratitude and even weight loss affirmations.
 Self-love affirmations lie at the heart of each of these other categories to bring greater positivity into your life.

 In fact, each of these affirmation categories are interconnected.
 For example, without self-love you cannot have high self-esteem.
 Without high self-esteem, you don’t have the confidence to achieve success and wealth.
 And so on and so forth.